chef/chef-web-docs/chef_master/source/knife_bootstrap.rst

 .. tag chef_client_bootstrap_node

-A node is any physical, virtual, or cloud machine that is configured to be maintained by a chef-client.
+A node is any physical, virtual, or cloud machine that is configured to be maintained by a Chef Infra Client.
 In order to bootstrap a node, you will first need a working installation of the `Chef software package </packages.html>`__.
-A bootstrap is a process that installs the chef-client on a target system so that it can run as a chef-client and communicate with a Chef server.
+A bootstrap is a process that installs the Chef Infra Client on a target system so that it can run as a Chef Infra Client and communicate with a Chef Infra Server.
 There are two ways to do this:

 * Use the ``knife bootstrap`` subcommand to `bootstrap a node using the Chef installer </install_bootstrap.html>`__
 * Use an unattended install to bootstrap a node from itself, without using SSH or WinRM